MoonPoet/xaprb-src/content/blog/how-i-meditate.md

 <!--more-->

 I begin early in the morning, first thing after I rise and move around a bit to wake up: bathroom, coffee, a few minutes of writing in my journal.
 It’s best if I meditate before I begin my day.
 I will be alert and not physically tired, and thus not likely to drift into sleep or reverie.
+And meditating before my day makes my day more mindful.

 Position is important.
 I find a comfortable place to sit, either on the floor, or on a chair, bench, or similar.
 When at home, I usually sit on my yoga mat on the floor[^zafu].
 When traveling, usually on the chair in my hotel room.
 I often meditate while the plane taxis and takes flight too.